Katy Harris (nee Barrow) A.IDTA

 Until I met Lynda, I had always been told what to teach by the owner of the dance school I was working at, according to the grade I was teaching, and in line with the ‘set’ dance steps and routines dictated in the IDTA syllabus.

-Lynda’s teaching style was so unique, she taught me to analyse and question every element of every step and styling movement, and make me think about how every step could be adapted for different ages, levels and abilities.
+Lynda’s teaching style was so unique, she taught me to analyse and question every element of every step and styling movement.

-She would set me ‘homework’ every week, to study the IDTA manual… and then pick it apart.
-I’d turn up to every lesson with twenty questions in my mind.
+She would set me ‘homework’ every week, to study the IDTA manual… so I’d spend hours picking it apart, then I’d turn up to each lesson with twenty questions in my mind.

-But she never answered any of my questions.
+But she never answered one of my questions.
 Instead, she would throw them back at me, and put me on the spot.

-She would say “You tell me why the body moves in that way?” and “Why the foot is placed in that direction?”
+Her reply was always, “You tell me why the body moves in that way?” or “Why do you think the foot is placed in that direction?”

-I realised very quickly, that I already knew the answers to all of my questions.
-The only thing I didn’t have…. was the confidence in myself to think ‘outside the box.’
+I realised very quickly, that the reason she was refusing to answer me, is because she knew full well that I already had all the answers, I was just doubting my own knowledge.
+The only thing I lacked…. was confidence and self-belief to think ‘outside the box.’

-She freed my mind, and elevated my skillset from being a dance teacher… to being a CHOREOGRAPHER.
+It elevated my skillset from just being a dance teacher… to being an intuitive choreographer.